 Checking SQL server version using various methods

-Now, I will explain possible ways to determine sql server version and service pack, let's get started with it.
+Now, I will provide you several possible ways to check sql server version and service pack, let's get started with it.

 1. Using @@VERSION query

-Start your SQL server management studio, connect to the server and right-click on your Server, click "New Query", and excute the below query
+Start your SQL server management studio (SSMS), connect to your local database server and right-click on your Server for which you want to check version (if there are multiple SQL Server connected to SSMS) click "New Query", and excute the below query

 SELECT @@VERSION